engbrunosalvatore/engbrunosalvatore/README.md

 My Ph.D. research focuses on the development of **non-invasive biosignal acquisition and processing systems** and on **Machine Learning / Deep Learning algorithms** for extracting physiological features and clinically relevant information from biomedical signals.

-I am especially interested in the transition from experimental AI pipelines to real-world intelligent devices, including:
+I am especially interested in the transition from experimental AI pipelines to real-world intelligent devices.

-**biosignal acquisition → signal processing → feature extraction → AI/ML → embedded inference → digital health applications**

 ---

 ## Background